michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0013.md

 - adj: descended from a common ancestor but through different lines
 - n: a security pledged for the repayment of a loan
 ### Family
-collateral: collateralize, collaterally, collaterals+;collateralize: collateralized, collateralizing
+- collateral: collateralize, collaterally, collaterals+
+- collateralize: collateralized, collateralizing
 ### Examples
 - It asks the viewer to find warmth in the darkness, which is something that “Collateral Beauty” also focuses on.
 - In a classic business deal, an entrepreneur puts up collateral to get a loan for a potentially profitable investment.